futomi/node-gotapi/README.md

 :-----------------------|:-----------
 `html/`                 | This directory is newly created when the `node-gotapi` is started for the first time.
 This directory is the document root of the web server for front-end applications.
 Some sample front-end applications are saved initially.
-`lib/`                  | The relevant JS libraries are saved in this directory `plugins/`              | The Plug-Ins are installed in this directory.
+`lib/`                  | The relevant JS libraries are saved in this directory `plugins/`              | This directory is newly created when the `node-gotapi` is started for the first time.
+The `node-gotapi` adds this directory into the node.js module search path list.
+The node modules whose root directory name starts with `node-gotapi-plugin-` are recognized as Plug-In for the `node-gotapi`.
 Some sample Plug-Ins are saved initially.
 `ssl/`                  | A self-signed certificate file and a key file for TLS/SSL are saved in this directory.
 `config.js`             | This file is newly created when the `node-gotapi` is started for the first time.
 This file is a configuration file.
 `start-gotapi.js`       | This script starts the `node-gotapi`.